maths/moodle-qtype_stack/doc/en/Authoring/Levenshtein_distance.md

 1. To trim whitespace and full stops from each end of a string, you can define `sans1:strim(" .",ans1);` in the feedback variables.
 2. STACK provides a function `sremove_chars(rem, st)` which removes all occurances of each _character_ in the string `rem` from the string `st`.
 For example to remove all selected punctuation characters use `sremove_chars(".,!?", ans1)`.
+3. STACK provides a function `ssquish` which changes tabs and newlines to spaces; trips whitespace at the ends; and replaces multiple whitespaces with a single whitespace.

 ## Writing a STACK question